forwinder15/gatsby-casper/src/content/posts/top-10-topics-to-write-a-song-about.md

 Try using puns and one-liners to get started.
 You can also get inspiration by listening to songs by the two guys I just mentioned.
 You may even know a song or two that you think is funny.
 "Ain't nobody got time for dat!"

-## 9. Write about a special object.
+## 9. Write about a special object

 "Three wooden crosses" is probably my favorite example of this type of song.
 It doesn't necessarily have to be a song about faith.
 I just like that song.
 It's a great example of being inspired by a special object.